-Choose exactly 15 credits
+Choose exactly 30 credits

 Graduates from our BSc programmes in Computer Science at Swansea University are usually not allowed to take modules of which they have already taken the level 3 version.
 The department aims to offer sufficient modules to allow a balanced choice of optional modules.
 In case of queries regarding the required modules for your scheme, please contact the course coordinator for the respective scheme.
+Select two modules.